AntoniosRaptakis/Forecasting-the-House-prices/README.md

 	data_dropped_na = data_dropped_na.reset_index(drop=True)

-<ins>**Method 2**<ins>:
-I use the KNNImputer from the impute class of the sklearn library in order to fill in the missing values.
+**Method 2**: I use the KNNImputer from the impute class of the sklearn library in order to fill in the missing values.
 Apparently, it uses the KNN algorithm in order to fill in the missing values.

 	from sklearn.impute import KNNImputer

 	imputer = KNNImputer(n_neighbors=8)
 	data = pd.DataFrame(imputer.fit_transform(data), columns=data.columns)